 If browsing shops doesn’t interest you, then spend your afternoon getting a bit cultured at the unique Musical Instrument Museum, or MIM, in North Scottsdale.

-The only museum of its kind in the entire world, the wonderful spot houses a vast collection of international and hard-to-find instruments and is a great place to learn about musical history.
+The only museum of its kind in the entire world, this wonderful spot houses a vast collection of international and hard-to-find instruments and is a great place to learn about music history.
 There are instruments from every country in the world in this one small museum and it is very much worth a visit.

-Start your evening checking out Pheonix’s fantastic restaurant scene.
-Because it is quite a diverse city, there are numerous cuisines available throughout the Valley and a wealth of restaurant choice.
-Depending on your mood, you could dine on some of the best Mexican food in the USA at an affordable dive or have a Michelin-star-worthy tasting menu meal created from one of the best chefs in the country.
+Depending on your mood, you could dine on some of the best Mexican food in the USA at an affordable dive or have a Michelin-star-worthy tasting menu meal created by one of the best chefs in the country.

 Visitors spending one day in Phoenix are truly spoilt for choice so make sure to do your research and be ready to have at least one or two spectacular meals while travelling to the Arizona capital.